RomanKue/docs-example/docs/dev-ops-handbook/certs.md

 ## Client to Ingress Controller

-To inspect the client to ingress controller certificates, one would need to run the following scripts:
+To inspect the client to ingress controller certificate, one would need to run the following scripts:

 ```bash
 kubectl get certificate -oyaml unity-certificate